latolukasz/beeorm-doc/docs/guide/dirty_channel.md

 </code-block>
 </code-group>

-Now only if `Latitude` or `Longitude` field is change dirty event is published to `location-changed` channel. if both fields are changed only one dirty event is published, not twice.
+Now only if `Latitude` or `Longitude` field is changed, dirty event is published to `location-changed` channel.
+If both fields are changed only one dirty event is published, not two.

 Now imagine we need last feature - every time user updates location or name we should send email "your account data was changed".
 In BeeORM